shrugs/stickers/README.md

 > print digital stickers, imbue them with value, and trade them across the web

-the sticker protocol is a public good and fully permissionless and open hyperstructure for selling, printing, trading, and redeeming digital stickers.
+the sticker protocol is a public good and fully permissionless and open hyperstructure for selling, printing, trading, and redeeming digital stickers backed by frxETH.

 ## welcome to DeFi Sticker.0

 the sticker protocol eliminates [the mental transaction costs](https://nakamotoinstitute.org/micropayments-and-mental-transaction-costs/) of moving money on the internet — social micropayments are back, baby, and they're cooler than ever.

+stickers are an adhesive art form, a unique medium of creativity and expression that helps the p2p social web stick together.

 ## protocol overview

-a sticker is an individual ERC1155 NFT living on a dedicated OP Stack rollup in which transfers and trades are fully subsidized and account-abstracted. stickers, upon minting, are fully backed by mainnet frxETH, which is staked for risk-free yield. upon burning a sticker on the rollup, the backing mainnet frxETH is unstaked and returned.
+a sticker is an individual edition of an ERC1155 NFT living on a dedicated OP Stack rollup in which transfers and trades are fully subsidized and account-abstracted. stickers, upon minting, are fully backed by mainnet frxETH, which is staked for risk-free yield. upon burning a sticker on the rollup, the backing mainnet frxETH is unstaked and returned.

 as users react to their friends or creators around the web, the sticker NFTs are _transferred_, sending both meaning and money to another.